 1. The AIMLE server sends an ML model information discovery request to the ML repository.
 The request contains information elements as described in Table 8.11.4.3-1.

-2. Upon receiving the ML model information discovery request, the ML repository verifies if the AIMLE server is authorized to discover the ML model(s) identified by the ML model ID, Analytics ID, list of allowed vendors, Base Model ID, and/or ML model interoperability information.
-If the ML repository consumer is authorized, the ML repository processes the request.
+2. Upon receiving the ML model information discovery request, the ML repository verifies if the requestor is authorized to discover the ML model(s) identified by the ML model ID.
+Further, it verifies whether the rquestor is present in the list of allowed vendors or not.
+If the ML repository consumer is authorized, the ML repository processes the request and discovers the model based on ML model ID, Analytics ID, Base Model ID, and/or ML model interoperability information.

 If the discovery request is for transfer of learning, the ML repository identifies all candidate models matching the domain and required accuracy level.